syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-search-a-value-in-only-specific-columns-of-an-Excel-worksheet.md

 ---
-title: How to search a value in only specific columns of an Excel worksheet | Syncfusion
+title: How to search a value in only specific columns of an Excel | Syncfusion
 description: This page shows how to to search for a value in different columns in an Excel worksheet? using Syncfusion .NET Excel library (XlsIO).
 platform: File-formats
 control: XlsIO